rsnk96/Ubuntu-Setup-Scripts/README.md

 # Ubuntu-Setup-Scripts
 Every serious coder who has tried to mess around with their Ubuntu distro knows the pain of having to reinstall Ubuntu and set up their environment again

 These are the scripts that I use to set my Ubuntu up as quick as possible.

 Feel free to fork it and create your own version

 ## Usage instructions
 Run
-`chmod +x *.sh` to make all scripts executable
+`chmod u+x *.sh` to make all scripts executable
 Then execute them in the terminal in the sequence of filenames.
 <br><br>

 ## Major Alterations
 * Default python will be changed to Anaconda, with the latest Python 3, and a conda environment called py27 running Python2.7 will be your alternate Python2 environment.
 Another Conda environment called py35 with Python 3.5 will also be set up
-* Default shell is changed to Oh My Zsh!, a zsh plugin, instead of bash.
+* Default shell is changed to Zim, a zsh plugin, instead of bash.
 Why zsh?
 Because it simply has a much better autocomplete

 ## Aliases that are added
 * `maxvol` : Will set your volume to 150%